About Site Recovery

 What does Site Recovery provide?

-|Deploy a simple BCDR solution||Using Site Recovery, you can set up and manage replication, failover, and failback from a single location in the Azure portal.|
+|Simple BCDR solution||Using Site Recovery, you can set up and manage replication, failover, and failback from a single location in the Azure portal.|

-|Replicate on-premises VMs offsite||You can replicate on-premises VMs and physical servers to Azure, or to a secondary on-premises location.
+|On-premises VM replication||You can replicate on-premises VMs and physical servers to Azure, or to a secondary on-premises datacenter.
 Replication to Azure eliminates the cost and complexity of maintaining a secondary datacenter.|

-|Replicate any workload||Replicate any workload running on supported Azure VMs, on-premises Hyper-V VMs, VMware VMs, and Windows/Linux physical servers.|
+|Workload replication||Replicate any workload running on supported Azure VMs, on-premises Hyper-V and VMware VMs, and Windows/Linux physical servers.|

-|Keep data resilient and secure||Site recovery orchestrates replication without intercepting application data.
-Replicated data is stored in Azure storage, with the resilience that provides.
-When failover occurs, Azure VMs are created based on the replicated data.|
+|Data resilience||Site recovery orchestrates replication without intercepting application data.
+When you replicate to Azure, data is stored in Azure storage, with the resilience that provides.
+When failover occurs, Azure VMs are created, based on the replicated data.|

-|Meet RTOs and RPOs||Keep recovery time objectives (RTO) and recovery point objectives (RPO) within organization limits.
-Site Recovery provides continuous replication for Azure VMs and VMware VMs, and replication frequency as low as 30 seconds for Hyper-V. You can reduce recovery time objectives (RTO) further by integrating with Azure Traffic Manager.|
+|RTO and RPO targets||Keep recovery time objectives (RTO) and recovery point objectives (RPO) within organizational limits.
+Site Recovery provides continuous replication for Azure VMs and VMware VMs, and replication frequency as low as 30 seconds for Hyper-V. You can reduce RTO further by integrating with Azure Traffic Manager.|

-|Keep apps consistent over failover||You can configure recovery points with application-consistent snapshots.
-Application-consistent snapshots capture disk data, all data in memory, and all transactions in process.|
+|Keep apps consistent over failover||You can replicate using recovery points with application-consistent snapshots.
+These snapshots capture disk data, all data in memory, and all transactions in process.|

-|Test without disruption||You can easily run test failovers to support disaster recovery drills, without affecting ongoing replication.|
+|Testing without disruption||You can easily run disaster recovery drills, without affecting ongoing replication.|

-|Run flexible failovers||You can run planned failovers for expected outages with zero-data loss, or unplanned failovers with minimal data loss (depending on replication frequency) for unexpected disasters.
+|Flexible failovers||You can run planned failovers for expected outages with zero-data loss, or unplanned failovers with minimal data loss (depending on replication frequency) for unexpected disasters.
 You can easily fail back to your primary site when it's available again.|

-|Create recovery plans||You can customize and sequence failover and recovery of multi-tier applications on multiple VMs with recovery plans.
-You group machines within plans, and add scripts and manual actions.
+|Customized recovery plans||Using recovery plans, can customize and sequence the failover and recovery of multi-tier applications running on multiple VMs.
+You group machines together in a recovery plan, and optionally add scripts and manual actions.
 Recovery plans can be integrated with Azure automation runbooks.|

-|Integrate with existing BCDR technologies||Site Recovery integrates with other BCDR technologies.
-For example, you can use Site Recovery to protect the SQL Server backend of corporate workloads, including native support for SQL Server AlwaysOn, to manage the failover of availability groups.|
+|BCDR integration||Site Recovery integrates with other BCDR technologies.
+For example, you can use Site Recovery to protect the SQL Server backend of corporate workloads, with native support for SQL Server AlwaysOn, to manage the failover of availability groups.|

-|Integrate with the automation library||A rich Azure Automation library provides production-ready, application-specific scripts that can be downloaded and integrated with Site Recovery.|
+|Azure automation integration||A rich Azure Automation library provides production-ready, application-specific scripts that can be downloaded and integrated with Site Recovery.|

-|Manage network settings||Site Recovery integrates with Azure for simple application network management, including reserving IP addresses, configuring load-balancers, and integrating Azure Traffic Manager for efficient network switchovers.|
+|Network integration||Site Recovery integrates with Azure for simple application network management, including reserving IP addresses, configuring load-balancers, and integrating Azure Traffic Manager for efficient network switchovers.|

 What can I replicate?

-On-premises VMware VMs, Hyper-V VMs, physical servers (Windows and Linux) to Azure.
+Replicate on-premises VMware VMs, Hyper-V VMs, physical servers (Windows and Linux) to Azure.

-|What workloads can I replicate?||You can replicate any workload running on a supported replication machine.
+|Workloads||You can replicate any workload running on a machine that's supported for replication.
 In addition, the Site Recovery team have performed app-specific testing for a number of apps.|